Node.js image and video upload

 This page covers common usage patterns for Node.js image and video upload with Cloudinary.

-For details on all available upload options and parameters, see the Media upload documentation, and the upload method of the Upload API Reference.
+For details on all available upload functionality, see the Upload guide, and the upload method of the Upload API Reference.

 Server-side upload